 Why Is Swedish Coffee So Good?

 The main characteristic of Swedish coffee is that it is especially strong and usually a fairly dark roast.
-In some regions there is also unique levels of certain minerals in the water which may influence the flavor a bit, especially when combined with local coffee roasts.
+In some regions there is also unique levels of certain minerals in the water which may influence the flavor a bit, and can create unique flavors when combined with local coffee roasts that complements the water.

-Also, you may have liked it simply because you’ve gotten the boozy variety, in which case you should try making your own (responsibly) by following the instructions above.
+Also, you may have liked it simply because you’ve gotten the boozy variety, in which case you should try making your own (responsibly) by following the instructions further up in the article.

 American Coffee vs. Scandinavian Coffee